Skip to content

 Install Naninovel

-Drag and drop Naninovel.package to the project pane of the Unity editor (or import the package via Asset Store menu ↗ in case you've purchased it on the store) and wait for the initial scripts compilation and assets import process.
+Import the package via Asset Store menu ↗ and wait for the initial scripts compilation and assets import process.
 You are free to move Naninovel package folder anywhere inside your project assets directory, if you wish.

 WARNING